 Are you are considering, or new to home education?

 I offer some insight from our personal experience with intent to ease the intimidation, uncertainty or self-doubt you may be feeling.
-Particularly since Covid, there's a lot of confusion in regards to what home education actually looks like, compared to remote learning, and how it can work.
+Particularly since 2020, there's been some confusion in regards to what home education actually looks like, compared to remote learning, and how it can work.
 I will shine a light on the important differences, and break down the stigmas as you make your way through the post.

 First the difference between home education and remote learning: